 After the crash, only the bodies of Burpee, Brady and Weller were positively identified.
 The other four were buried in a communal grave.
 They were first interred by the Germans at Zuylen Cemetery, Prinsenhage, but after the war all seven bodies were exhumed and reburied in Bergen-op-Zoom War Cemetery.

-Lewis Burpee was one of the three aircrew who flew on the raid knowing that their wives were pregnant.
-David Maltby and Richard Trevor Roper would live to see their children being born.
-Sadly, Burpee would not.
-After her husband died, Mrs Lillian Burpee travelled across the Atlantic in order to move in with her in-laws, and have her baby in Canada.
+Lewis Burpee was one of the four aircrew who flew on the raid knowing that their wives were pregnant.
+Richard Trevor-Roper and David Maltby would live to see their children being born.
+Burpee and Charles Brennan would not.
+After her husband died, Mrs Lillian Burpee travelled across the Atlantic in order to meet her in-laws for the first time, and have her baby in Canada.
 Their son, also called Lewis Johnstone Burpee, was born on Christmas Eve 1943.

 Rank and decorations as of 16 May 1943.